 Article 3 sets forth the circumstances under which a Requested State's Central Authority may deny assistance under the Treaty.
-A request may be denied if: (i) it relates to an offense under military law that would not be an offense under ordinary criminal law, (ii) its execution would prejudice the security or similar essential interests of the Requested State, (iii) the request relates to an offense which is considered by the Requested State to be a political offense (a term the meaning of which is well-defined in the extradition context and expected to be defined on that basis in connection with mutual assistance), or (iv) it is not made in conformity with the Treaty.
+A request may be denied if it relates to a political offense (a term expected to be defined on the basis of the term's usage in extradition treaties) or an offense under military law that would not be a offense under ordinary criminal law or if it is not made in conformity with the Treaty.
+In addition, a request may be denied if its execution would prejudice the security or similar essential interests of the Requested State or if it would violate the Constitution of the Requested State or the obligations of the Requested State under any international multilateral treaty relating to human rights.

-Before denying assistance, the Central Authority of the Requested State is required under Article 3(2) to consult with its counterpart in the Requesting State to consider whether assistance can be given subject to such conditions as the Central Authority of the Requested State deems necessary.
-If the Requesting State accepts assistance subject to such conditions, it is required to comply with the conditions.
-If the Central Authority of the Requested State denies assistance, it is required under Article 3(3) to inform the Central Authority of the Requesting State of the reasons for the denial.
-Under Article 3(4), the Requested State cannot refuse to execute a request on the ground of bank secrecy.
+Before denying assistance under Article 3, the Central Authority of the Requested State is required to consult with its counterpart in the Requesting State to consider whether assistance can be given subject to such conditions as the Central Authority of the Requested State deems necessary.
+If the Requesting State accepts assistance subject to such conditions, it is required to comply with them.
+If the Central Authority of the Requested State denies assistance, it is required to inform the Central Authority of the Requesting State of the reasons for the denial.

 Article 4 prescribes the form and content of written requests under the Treaty, specifying in detail the information required in each request.
-The article permits requests to be made in other forms in urgent situations, but requires written confirmation within ten days unless the Central Authority of the Requested State agrees otherwise.
-The request must also be translated into the language of the Requested State, unless otherwise agreed.
-Any supporting documentation must be translated into the language of the Requested State, if necessary, upon request of the Requested State.
-Article 5(1) requires the Central Authority of the Requested
+The article permits requests to be made in other forms in urgent situations but requires written confirmation within ten days unless the Central Authority of the Requested State agrees otherwise.
+The request is to be in the language of the Requesting State accompanied by a translation in the language of the Requested State unless otherwise agreed.

-Article 5(1) requires the Central Authority of the Requested State to execute the request promptly or to transmit it to the authority having jurisdiction to do so.
-It provides that the competent authorities of the Requested State must do everything in their power to execute a request, and that the competent judicial or other authorities of the Requested State must have power to issue subpoenas, search warrants, or other orders necessary to execute the request.
-Under Article 5(2), the Central Authority of the Requested State must make all necessary arrangements for representation of the Central Authority of the Requesting State in the execution of a request for assistance in the Requested State.
+Article 5 concerns the execution of requests.
+Article 5(1) requires the Central Authority of the Requested State to execute the request promptly or, when appropriate, to transmit it to the authority having jurisdiction to do so.
+It provides that the competent authorities of the Requested State shall do everything in their power to execute a request, and that the competent judicial and other authorities of the Requested State shall have power to issue subpoenas, search warrants, or other orders necessary to execute the request.
+Under Article 5(2), the Central Authority of the Requested State must make all necessary arrangements for representation of the Requesting State in the execution of a request for assistance in the Requested State.

-Under Article 5(3), requests are to be executed according to the laws and procedures of the Requested State except to the extent that the Treaty provides otherwise.
-However, procedures specified in the request are to be followed except to the extent that those procedures cannot lawfully be followed in the Requested State.
-Under Article 5(4), if the Central Authority of the Requested State determines that execution of the request would interfere with an ongoing criminal investigation, prosecution, or proceeding in that State, it may postpone execution or, after consulting with the Central Authority of the Requesting State, impose conditions on execution.
+Under Article 5(3), requests are to be executed in accordance with the internal laws and procedures of the Requested State except to the extent that the Treaty provides otherwise.
+Procedures specified in the request are to be followed except to the extent that they cannot lawfully be followed in the Requested State.
+Under Article 5(4), if the Central Authority of the Requested State determines that execution of the request would interfere with an ongoing criminal investigation, prosecution, or proceeding in that State, it may postpone execution or make execution subject to conditions determined to be necessary after consultations with the Central Authority of the Requesting State.
 If the Requesting State accepts assistance subject to such conditions, it shall comply with them.